CSCI4100U/Lab09-10/README.md

 - Use the data to present statistics to the user including total distance traveled, calories burned, and average speed.

-- Add one more feature of your choice other than those listed here.
+- Add __two__ more features of your choice other than those listed here.
 Mention this feature explicitly in your README.md.